klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

   warnings, consider adding the undefined globals to the globals recognized by `lua-language-server` or add `---@diagnostic disable: undefined-global` somewhere in the affected files.

+- `loaders_store_source`, boolean, whether loaders should store the source of the loaded snippets.
+  Enabling this means that the definition of any snippet can be jumped to via [Extras-Snippet-Location](#snippet-location), but also entails slightly increased memory consumption (and load-time, but it's not really noticeable).

 # API